Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

-A proof of \cref{thm:alex-poly-one} using surgery theory was given in \citelist{\cite{freedman-icm}*{Theorem~7}\cite{FQ}*{Theorem~11.7B}} (see also~\cite{DET-book-context}*{Theorem~1.14}).
+A proof of Theorem B using surgery theory was given in \cite[Theorem~7]{freedman-icm} and \cite[Theorem~11.7B]{FQ} (see also~\cite[{Theorem~1.14}]{DET-book-context}).
 An alternative, more direct proof is given in \cite{garoufalidis-teichner}, using a single application of the disc embedding theorem for a finite collection of discs, where the ambient manifold has infinite cyclic fundamental group.

-\begin{remark-numbering} The results~\cite{F}*{Theorems~1.13 and~1.14} are commonly, but erroneously, cited for \cref{thm:alex-poly-one}.
-In fact, neither of these results match \cref{thm:alex-poly-one}. \cite{F}*{Theorem~1.13} states that every Alexander polynomial one knot bounds an embedded, locally homotopically unknotted disc in $D^4$, but this was not shown to be locally flat.
-(Local flatness follows from later work of Quinn~\cite{FQ}*{Theorem~9.3A} (see also the correction in \cite{venema:1alg}.))
-The second result cited,~\cite{F}*{Theorem~1.14}, only asserts that the untwisted Whitehead double of a knot with Alexander polynomial one is topologically slice.
-Moreover, the proofs of~\cite{F}*{Theorems~1.13 and~1.14} both rely on \cite{Freedman-Alex}*{Lemma~2}, and a counterexample to this lemma was presented in~\cite{garoufalidis-teichner}.
+\begin{remark} The results~\cite[{Theorems~1.13 and~1.14}]{F} are commonly, but erroneously, cited for Theorem B. In fact, neither of these results match Theorem B. \cite[{Theorem~1.13}]{F} states that every Alexander polynomial one knot bounds an embedded, locally homotopically unknotted disc in $B^4$, but this was not shown to be locally flat.
+(Local flatness follows from later work of Quinn~\cite[{Theorem~9.3A}]{FQ} (see also the correction in \cite{venema:1alg}.))
+The second result often cited,~\cite[{Theorem~1.14}]{F}, only asserts that the untwisted Whitehead double of a knot with Alexander polynomial one is topologically slice.
+Moreover, the proofs of~\cite[{Theorems~1.13 and~1.14}]{F} both rely on \cite[{Lemma~2}]{Freedman-Alex}, and a counterexample to this lemma was presented in~\cite{garoufalidis-teichner}.

-Indeed, \cref{thm:alex-poly-one} above was never claimed by Freedman in~\cite{F}.
-The first proof that Alexander polynomial one knots are slice was given in \cite{freedman-icm}*{Theorem~7} and makes crucial use of Quinn's work in~\cite{quinn:endsIII}, by working purely in the topological setting.
-Therefore we choose to attribute the result to both Freedman and Quinn. \end{remark-numbering}
+Indeed, Theorem B above was never claimed by Freedman in~\cite{F}.
+The first proof that Alexander polynomial one knots are slice was given in \cite[{Theorem~7}]{freedman-icm} and makes crucial use of Quinn's work in~\cite{quinn:endsIII}, by working purely in the topological setting.
+Therefore we choose to attribute the result to both Freedman and Quinn. \end{remark}